 Geoscience Australia is contributing to this program by providing pre-competitive solar resource prospectivity data and analysis to assist the solar industry and research community.
 The first steps in this project were to improve the collection of solar insolation data through a collaboration project with the Bureau of Meteorology, to increase their solar monitoring ground station network, and to improve the satellite models base used in collaboration with those ground stations.

 The outcome is the development of the Australian Solar Energy Information System (ASEIS): a pre-competitive solar resource data product that is to assist regional analysis of areas suitable for large scale solar power production.
-The Australian Solar Energy Information System will also be an interactive web mapping site available in the first half of 2013 (ASEISOnline), but is currently available as a USB drive of data available through Geoscience Australia Sales Centre.
+The Australian Solar Energy Information System will also be an interactive web mapping site available in the first half of 2013 (ASEISOnline), but is currently available as a USB drive of data available through Geoscience Australia Client Services.

 For people interested in solar ground station sites across Australia, you can view a map and information on some of the active solar ground stations currently collecting insolation data across Australia.